 You can admire Christ, sing songs about Him and even think He’s cool, but until He’s driving the “semi-truck” of your life, you’re nowhere.
 Be sure you’re a Christian and a Christ-follower.
 I’ve met some church-going pastors’ wives who are not really converted.
 I was shocked!

-Characteristic of a pastor’s wife #2 Prayer Warrior
+Pastors wife characteristics #2 Prayer Warrior

 A pastor’s wife must be a woman of prayer.
 Girl, your life is upfront and your position is on the front lines of battle.